 Always consider using the more restrictive conditions first.
-Please also note that in some cases, it's better to have less conditions in the query and then browse query's results for additional operations.
+Please also note that in some cases, it is better to have less conditions in the query and then browse query's results for additional operations.

-7.2 Good Practices
+10.2 Good Practices

-7.2.1 Keep business rule transactions small
+10.2.1 Keep business rule transactions small